Frequently Asked Questions

 The OSU Registration page at http://buckeyelink.osu.edu permits students to register, view fee information, and check their account statements.
 Health insurance is mandatory for enrolling in classes at OSU.
 Please choose either student health insurance (a monthly premium will be charged), or "No Coverage" which will require current health insurance provider information.

-To view course descriptions and obtain call numbers for the desired academic quarter, click on "course bulletin and master schedule of classes," or view ECE course information here.
+To view course descriptions and obtain call numbers for the desired academic semester, click on "course bulletin and master schedule of classes," or view ECE course information here.
 Once you have made your course selection, please click on "web registration for classes" to proceed with registration.
 After all your call numbers have been entered, click on the "update/refresh" button.
 To verify your schedule, click on "final report".

 5. How do I find a faculty advisor?